syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCheckBox/Getting-Started.md

 ---
 layout: post
 title: Getting started in Syncfusion CheckBox for Xamarin.iOS platform
-description: Learn how to customize the basic features of SfCheckBox
+description: Learn how to create a simple CheckBox and its customization options with its available basic features in Xamarin iOS platform
 platform: Xamarin.iOS
 control: SfCheckBox
 documentation: ug